 The crew members always emailed me back to thank me for taking the time to write the assessment.

 Only two crew members failed to do that.
-The first was the person who received the constructive review, the second was a relatively new crew member who worked in Upper Class.
+The first was the person who received the constructive review, the second was a relatively new crew member who worked in First Class.
 She had worked hard and had done a great job.
 Being relatively new she still had much to learn so I wrote a review praising what she had done well and offering some guidance on how she could improve.

 Despite it being mostly very positive she never replied.